backstage/backstage/.changeset/wise-rocks-sing.md

 Making the scaffolder template more dynamic.

-More information about it in writing-templates.md section "Hide sections or fields based on other fields".
+More information about it in writing-templates.md section "Hide steps based on the fields".